|Nutrition Facts (per serving)|

 Chinese dumplings (jiaozi) are one of the most traditional dishes in Chinese cuisine and a must-have at everything from family dinners to banquet meals.
 But a dumpling wouldn't be a dumpling without the dipping sauce that goes with it.
 They simply require something tangy, sometimes spicy, to help cut through the rich savoriness of the dumpling filling.

-Just as there are many different types of dumplings, there's also a variety of sauces.
+Just as there are many different types of dumplings, there are many types of dipping sauces.
 This recipe is a quick, easy, and popular version.
-It works great for classic pork-filled dumplings, but it also pairs wonderfully with pockets that are filled with eggs, prawns, or vegetables.
+It uses a soy sauce and rice vinegar base with garlic, sesame oil, and hot chile oil for flavor.
+The sauce works great for classic pork-filled dumplings but also pairs wonderfully with pockets filled with eggs, prawns, or vegetables.
+With some simple substitutions, you can also make the perfect sauce for Japanese gyoza and Thai pot stickers.

 Use this recipe either for homemade Chinese dumplings or store-bought dumplings.
 While those often come with dipping sauce, you will be better able to adjust the seasonings if you make it yourself.